SigmaNight/basiliskLLM/README.md

 ## Key features

 - **Multi-Chat Support**: Chat with multiple LLMs at the same time.
-- **Describe Image**: Describe the image in the chat.
-The image source can be a screenshot, a regular file, or a URL.
+- **Describe Image**: Analyze images directly in the chat, whether they are from a screenshot, file, or URL.
-- **Speech to Text**: Transcribe text from the microphone or an audio file into the prompt.
+- **Speech to Text**: Turn speech into text using your microphone or an audio file.
-- **Multi-Conversation**: You can have multiple conversations at the same time.
+- **Multi-Conversation Support**: Manage several conversations at once, each in its own tab.
-- **Auto-Update**: The app will check for new versions and update automatically.
+- **Auto-Update**: The app checks and installs updates automatically, so you're always on the latest version.
-- **NVDA Add-on**: You can send the image of the current object directly to the active chat from any application.
+- **NVDA Add-on Integration**: Send the current navigator object's image directly to the active chat from any application, enhancing accessibility for those using NVDA.
-- **Secure Your Credentials**: You can secure your credentials using the Windows Credential Manager.
+- **Credential Security**: Protect your credentials by using the Windows Credential Manager.

 ## Download and installation